 One of the Group's key metrics has been the ratio of consolidated external net debt as a multiple of Adjusted EBITDA.
-Adjusted EBITDA consists of profit/(loss) before income tax (credit)/charge, net finance expense, depreciation and amortization and exceptional operating items.
-As at December 31, 2018 the ratio for the Group was 5.0x (2017: 5.2x; 2016: 6.0x).
+Adjusted EBITDA is the profit or loss for the period before income tax charge or credit, net finance expense, depreciation and amortization, exceptional operating items and share of profit or loss in equity accounted joint venture.
+As at December 31, 2019 the ratio was 4.5x (2018: 5.0x; 2017: 5.2x).